bxparks/AUniter/README.md

 Save the alias list into the `$HOME/.auniter_config` file in your home directory.
 The location of the config file can be changed using the `--config` command line flag.
+(Use `/dev/null` to indicate no config file.)
 This may be useful if the config file is checked into source control for the Arduino project.

 ## Multiple Boards